 Playing battle royales can be a dreadful experience if you’re averaging low frames.
-Though you may have a decent frame rate in Call of Duty: Modern Warfare, it may not be the case once you load into Warzone since sharing a lobby with over 100 players can give your PC a hard time.
+Though you may have a decent frame rate in Call of Duty: Modern Warfare, you may have worse performance heading into Warzone since sharing a lobby with over 100 players can give your PC a hard time.

 We’ve tinkered around with the settings of Call of Duty and gathered the following tweaks you can make to give yourself an edge in Warzone.